Skip to main content

 C Libraries

-Linux is written in C and so the kernel developers also deliver userspace C libraries called glibc to interact with the kernel.
+Linux is written in C. The kernel developers also ship userspace C libraries called glibc to talk to the kernel.

-Consider the methods in these libraries as wrappers to the actual native functions.
+Think of the methods in these libraries as wrappers over the real native functions.

 Execution Process